Alderman do Novo says that party colleague tried to strangle her in the bathroom of the São Paulo City Council and registers a police report | São Paulo

 The session was marked by fights and discussions between government and opposition parliamentarians, in the plenary, and also by confrontation outside the House between servers who demonstrated against the reform and civil guards and military police.

-Councilors squabble in the plenary of the SP City Council this Wednesday
+Councilors squawk in the plenary of the SP City Council this Wednesday

 Protesters threw eggs, bottles and flag poles at the Chamber building, and guards fired back with rubber bullets.
 A woman fractured her leg during the action of the Military Police and the GCM.